Fast Path Planning for Autonomous Vehicle Parking with Safety-Guarantee using Hamilton-Jacobi Reachability: Introduction

 \subsection{Contributions}

-Prior work on path planning for autonomous parking has not been able to provide a real-time path planning algorithm.
-To address this challenge, we propose a novel two-layer planning strategy that builds on Hamilton-Jacobi reachability analysis and a graph-based search algorithm.
+Prior work on path planning for autonomous parking has not been able to provide a real-time path planning algorithm for complex environments.
+To address this challenge, we propose a novel and efficient two-layer planning strategy that builds on Hamilton-Jacobi reachability analysis and a graph-based search algorithm.
 Our work makes several key contributions:

-\begin{itemize} \item We present a parking path planning algorithm that leverages HJ reachability analysis with a graph-based search approach to provide fast planning in general parking scenarios.
+\begin{itemize} \item We present a path planning algorithm that leverages HJ reachability analysis with a graph-based search approach to provide fast planning in general parking scenarios.

-\item Our HJBA* parking path planning approach is designed to provide fast and stable planning in various parking scenarios e.g., multiple parking requests without requiring any parameter tuning.
+\item Our path planning approach is designed to provide fast and stable planning in various parking scenarios e.g., multiple parking requests without parameter tuning.

-\item We validate the performance of our proposed algorithm through batch simulations and benchmark it against state-of-the-art planning algorithms in different parking scenarios.
+\item We validate the performance of our proposed algorithm through real-world experiments and benchmark it against state-of-the-art planning algorithms.
 The results show that our proposed algorithm outperforms other algorithms in terms of efficiency and stable performance. \end{itemize}